-Although December starts out relatively warm with an average high of 40 degrees Fahrenheit, the highs fall to 31 degrees by December 3; meanwhile, lows drop from 28 to 20 degrees Fahrenheit over the course of the month, resulting in an average temperature of around 29 degrees.
-Fortunately, though, the city only sees about eight days of precipitation in December, resulting in anywhere from one to four inches of snowfall.
+Although December starts out relatively warm with an average high of 40 degrees Fahrenheit, the highs have been known to fall below freezing within the first week.
+Lows drop from 28 to 20 degrees Fahrenheit over the course of the month, resulting in an average temperature of around 29 degrees.
+The city only sees about eight days of precipitation in December, resulting in anywhere from one to four inches of snowfall.

-To make matter worse, wind speeds stay at above 14 miles per hour throughout most of the month, making it feel even colder out than it is.
-However, humidity levels stay at zero percent throughout December, which means you won't likely feel the chill in your bones like in some wetter winter climates.
+Wind speeds remain above 14 miles per hour throughout most of the month, making it feel even colder than it is.
+However, humidity levels stay at zero percent, which means you probably won't feel that familiar chill in your bones like you would in wetter winter climates.

 What to Pack

-From a European-style Christmas market to performances of “The Nutcracker,” and even a bus tour that celebrates who bakes Milwaukee's best festive treats, there are plenty of events happening in Milwaukee this December to get you in the holiday spirit.
-Many of these events are family-friendly and kid-oriented, perfect for multi-generational groups, and if you have limited time, you can also simply stroll the downtown-Milwaukee area where city streets are all aglow with holiday lights and decorations.
+From a European-style Christmas market to performances of “The Nutcracker” and even a bus tour that celebrates the folks behind Milwaukee's best festive treats, there are plenty of events happening this December to get you in the holiday spirit.
+Many of these events are family-friendly and kid-oriented, perfect for multi-generational groups.
+If you have limited time, simply stroll the downtown Milwaukee area where city streets are all aglow with holiday lights and decorations.

-- The German Christmas Market of Oconomowoc: Quickly becoming an annual tradition for Lake Country residents, this year's market features outdoor beer gardens serving German beer, over 30 huts filled with vendors selling artisan-made goods (many linked to the holidays, such as tree ornaments and house décor), and live polka music.
+- The German Christmas Market of Oconomowoc: One of the newer annual traditions for Lake Country residents is this German-influenced Christmas market, featuring outdoor beer gardens, more than 30 huts filled with vendors selling artisan-made goods (many linked to the holidays, such as tree ornaments and house décor), and live polka music.

-- Holiday Lights Festival: From mid-November through the first of the new year, over 500,000 lights will illuminate downtown Columbus — especially near Cathedral Square and Pere Marquette Park as well as by City Hall.
-2019 marks the 106th year of this festive event.
+- Holiday Lights Festival: From mid-November through the first of the year, more than 500,000 lights will illuminate downtown Columbus (concentrated mostly near Cathedral Square and Pere Marquette Park, as well as by City Hall).
+This festival has been a Milwaukee staple for more than a century.

-- Christkindlmarkt: In its second year in 2018, the West Allis Farmers Market’s annual shopping event features German mulled wine, hot chocolate, and vendors selling a mix of locally made and imported products to help get your holiday shopping started.
+- Christkindlmarkt: The West Allis Farmers Market’s annual shopping event, now in its third year, features German mulled wine, hot chocolate, and vendors selling a mix of locally made and imported products to help get your holiday shopping started.

-- Milwaukee Ballet’s “The Nutcracker:" Hosted every year by Milwaukee Ballet, performances bring together 150 students receiving instruction from the Milwaukee Ballet School & Academy, plus an additional 50 dancers, for performances throughout the month.
+- Milwaukee Ballet’s “The Nutcracker:" The Milwaukee Ballet's yearly "Nutcracker" show brings together 150 students from the Milwaukee Ballet School & Academy, plus an additional 50 dancers, for performances throughout the month.

 December Travel Tips

-- Due to its proximity to Lake Michigan, the windchill can be even colder than more landlocked cities in the northern United States; so you'll need to be extra prepared for surviving the winter here; it's better to overpack layers than to not have enough on your trip.
+- Due to its proximity to Lake Michigan, the windchill can be even colder than more landlocked cities in the northern United States.
+It's better to overpack layers than to not have enough.

-- In addition to the Milwaukee Ballet's "The Nutcracker" performances, various theaters and venues across the city will be presenting holiday shows throughout the month; however, tickets for these limited-run productions are likely to sell out so book your tickets before your trip to make sure you have a seat.
+- In addition to the Milwaukee Ballet's "The Nutcracker" performances, various theaters and venues across the city will be presenting holiday shows this month.
+Tickets for these limited-run productions are likely to sell out, so try to book your tickets before your trip.

-- By the end of December, Milwaukee will likely be covered in fresh snow, and there are some great places to go sledding in the city all month long including a number of public parks and giant hills perfect for this winter pastime.
+- By the end of December, Milwaukee will likely be blanketed by fresh snow, making for the perfect opportunity to go sledding.
+There are some great public parks and giant hills in the area that seemed to have been made for this winter pastime.